-The final Form 990 for the 2011 tax year has been released by the IRS and includes a few significant changes that charities should be aware of.
+The final Form 990 for the 2011 tax year has been released by the IRS and includes some significant changes that charities should be aware of.
 The 2011 Form contains a requirement that an organization must complete Form 990, Part I of Schedule F, Statement of Activities outside the United States, if it had foreign investments during the tax year valued at $100,000 or more.
 Previously, Part I of Schedule F was only required if the organization had aggregate revenues or expenses of more than $10,000 attributable to various foreign activities.

 Additionally, organizations must also complete Part X, Balance Sheet, by reporting their distributive share of assets in any joint ventures or other partnerships according to the ending capital account in the partnership reported on Schedule K-1.